HOLY FAMILY CHURCH

 BECAUSE OF THE SHORTAGE OF USHERS, SOMETIMES ONLY ONE IS SCHEDULED.
 IF YOU SEE SOMEONE IN CHURCH THAT CAN HELP, PLEASE ASK THEM TO FILL IN.
 THANKS!

 COUNCIL OF CATHOLIC WOMEN (CCW)

 All women of Holy Family and Our Lady of Fatima are automatically members of CCW upon becoming of a member of our church community.
-We meet once per month - immediately following the First Friday Exposition and Adoration at 8:00 a.m. and Mass at 9:00 a.m. - please join us!
+We meet once per month.
+Please join us!

 Projects and Events

 Baby Quilts for Birthright

 CCW dedicates the month of May to Mothers (the Blessed Virgin Mary and all Mothers), which always includes some type of donation to Birthright of Brainerd.
 Below are the baby blankets that several women made along with other layette items donated by parishioners.
 The blankets and layette items are included with other items given to mothers and their newborns.